HandersonMarinho/secure-webapi-owin/README.md

 This is a basic and lightweight ASP.NET project showing how to create a secure webapi using bearer authentication with Owin and OAuth.

+By default the api is using admin@admin as a valid credential just to show the functionality

 # Stack

 The table below shows all the component set used to implement the project.